DavidMertz/RegEx_Puzzles/book.md

 'xillology', 'xy', 'xy', 'xy', 'xtensively']
 ```

-As you can see, we matched a number of substrings within word, not only
+As you can see, we matched a number of substrings within words, not only
 whole words.
-What pattern can you use actually to match only words that
+What pattern can you use to actually match only words that
 start with 'x' and end with 'y'?

 Before you turn the page...